 Students interested in studying abroad may wish to consider the possibility of obtaining Financial Aid (generally including loans) to assist in funding a study abroad program.
 Students who do not qualify for need-based grants and the need-based Subsidized Federal Stafford Loan may wish to utilize the non-need based Unsubsidized Federal Stafford Loan.

 If you currently receive financial aid, you must first apply to a study abroad program.
-Once you are accepted into the program, the Education Abroad Coordinator will forward a Financial Aid Approval Form to the MSU Financial Aid Office for processing.
+Once you are accepted into the program, the International Programs will forward a Financial Aid Approval Form to the MSU Financial Aid Office for processing.
 This form will list the approximate amount of money needed (including airfare and spending money) to finance that particular program.
 Students are typically able to receive an adjusted financial aid package that takes into consideration the added costs of airfare and travel, housing, and other living expenses.

 If you are not currently receiving financial aid, you may apply for aid by completing a Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
 All U.S. students are eligible for either need-based subsidized or unsubsidized non-need-based federal Stafford loans.

 For more information about financial aid, please call (701) 858-3375 or visit their website: www.minotstateu.edu/finaid